 Illustrators have captured our imagination for centuries.
 From childhood picture books to the most sophisticated political cartoons, from technical manuals to animated Disney movies, illustrators bring fresh vision to our world.
 Explore drawing and painting from the illustrator's perspective using a variety of techniques to show the world what's in your imagination.
 Bring home your finished work! * double session

 Expose yourself to the dynamic area of product design.
-As an introduction to the profession of industrial design, learn how three-dimensional design concepts, which incorporate color, shape, form, and human factors, are used to create products such as toys, kiosks, exhibits, shoes, tools, furniture, and other items for consumer use.
-You will complete a short project during this session. * double session
+Learn how three-dimensional design concepts, which incorporate color, shape, form, and human factors, are used to create products such as toys, kiosks, exhibits, shoes, tools, furniture, and other items for consumer use.
+You will complete a short project. * double session

 Medical illustrators help teach physicians, nurses, physical therapists, and other allied health professionals through their illustrations, animations, and even three-dimensional models.
 Their work ranges from illustrations of the heart to animations explaining DNA replication.
 Their subjects include landscapes at the cellular and molecular levels that host every imaginable organism and substance.
 Complete an animation and take it with you to wow your friends. * double session

-You will be introduced to properties of metals using a variety of tools and techniques while working on an actual piece.
-Develop your creative potential while exploring career options for metal artists-such as educator, jewelry designer, sales and marketing specialist, gem setter, and gallery manager! * double session^ Back to Top
+Through the exploration of various forming processes and fabrication methods for metals and jewelry making, and using a variety of hand tools and techniques, students will work on an actual piece.
+Develop your creative potential while exploring career options such as studio metal artist, silversmith, goldsmith, jewelry designer, gem setter, sales and marketing specialist, educator and gallery manager! * double session^ Back to Top

 Play Beat the Market, an online game simulating "real world" market conditions.
 Compete with others in your session and dominate the market to become a business tycoon.
 This session will also reveal how there is more to fields of Accounting and Finance than you know.